MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 #### GetUserProfileDialog Recognizer

 Configuring its recognizer is the first thing that happens when `userProfileDialog` is created.
-Every dialog configures its own recognizer independent of all other dialogs, and each dialog can use the same type of recognizer, or each can use a different recognizer.
+Every dialog configures its own recognizer independent of all other dialogs, and each dialog can use the same type of recognizer, or each can use a different type of recognizer.
 Each dialog in your bot can use any type of recognizer defined in the Bot Framework SDK, regardless of what any other dialog is using.
 To learn more about the different types available, see the [recognizer types][recognizer-types] section of the recognizers concept article. <!---  Add ", or a custom recognizer" once there is an article that discusses this.  -->

 As mentioned previously, every adaptive dialog has its own recognizer, and the `.lu` file associated with it is exclusively tied to that dialog.
 In the `.lu` file, you define the [intents][intents], [utterances][utterances] and [entities][entities] that are to be used in that dialog.
 If the user enters an intent that is not defined in that dialog's `.lu` file, the adaptive dialog consultation mechanism enables your bot to bubble up the user intent to the parent dialog to handle, if it can.
 In this case, the _Help_ and _Cancel_ intents are defined in the root dialog, but your bot can still handle those user intents even when `userProfileDialog` is the active dialog.
 This is explained in detail in a later section, titled [GetUserProfileDialog Triggers](#getuserprofiledialog-triggers).